Household garbage collection is conducted weekly.

-The Town issues one 90-gallon or one 65-gallon container at "no cost".
-The container must stay at your property.
-Do not take the container with you when you move.
-A second container may be purchased through the Public Services Department for an additional cost.
-Only two containers per property are allowed.
-Customers needing more than two containers should contract for dumpster services.
-We can repair most damaged items on the containers please contact our sanitation office at (843) 849-2022 for service requests.
-Visit our FAQ section for more general information!
+The Town issues one 90-gallon or one 65-gallon roll cart at "no-cost".
+The cart must stay at your property.
+Do not take the cart with you if you move.
+A second cart may be purchased for $70 through the Public Services Department.
+Only two carts per property are allowed and only Town-issued carts will be collected.
+Customers needing more than two carts should contract our dumpster services.
+We can repair most damaged carts -- please call (843) 849-2022 for service requests.

-- Household garbage;
+- Household garbage

-- Residential medical waste - objects such as needles, syringes, and other sharp medical objects must be disposed of properly (use a sharps container, heavy plastic bottle or metal can with a tight fitting lid) to prevent injury to persons handling garbage;
+- Residential medical waste - objects such as needles, syringes, and other sharp medical objects must be disposed of properly (use a sharps container, heavy plastic bottle or metal can with a tight-fitting lid) to prevent injury to persons handling garbage

 Proper Disposal of Prescription Drugs

-Light Bulb (CFL) Disposal
+Compact Fluorescent Light Bulb (CFL) Disposal

 These bulbs may not be disposed of in your garbage or trash due to mercury contamination issues.
 Disposing of CFLs correctly is crucial.
 Charleston County recycles CFL light bulbs, and residents can bring their old CFL light bulbs to one of the eight Convenience Centers located throughout the County that accept CFLs.